 - Special post-16 institutions with eligible students

 Whichever applies to you, make sure you have a proposed budget in place, as well as a buffer for unforeseen repair works.
-By having a clear budget you will be able to allocate funds appropriately and forge your maintenance plan around it.
+By having a clear budget, you will be able to allocate funds appropriately and forge your maintenance plan around it.
 If you find that your budget falls a little short, talk to your PTA and raise funds for your school facility maintenance.
-It’s common practice for schools, state and private, to fundraise in a variety of ways in order to collect much needed funds for school projects.
-Not only will they help with your budget, but can be a lot of fun for staff, pupils and parents.
-For some great ideas on school fundraisers, take a look at Nesta for some fantastic ways to raise those much needed revenue.
+It’s common practice for schools, state and private, to fundraise in a variety of ways in order to collect much-needed funds for school projects.
+Not only will they help with your budget, but they can be a lot of fun for staff, pupils and parents.
+For some great ideas on school fundraisers, take a look at Nesta, who have pieced together an article including some fantastic ways to raise revenue.

 There’s definitely a lot to think about, but by putting a stringent facilities maintenance plan in place, you’ll be one step ahead of the game.
 From identifying the various areas that will need maintaining and ironing out your budget, to organising fundraising events and finding trusted contractors – there’s so much that you can do to create an effective maintenance plan.
 By keeping on top of your school’s facilities, you’ll ultimately provide a brilliant setting in which children and teachers will thrive.